56 mm in inches—what does that even look like?

 Mistake #3: Rounding too early

 If you round 56 mm to 60 mm before converting, you’ll get 2.36 in—quite a jump.
-In real terms, the rule of thumb: do all your math first, then round at the end.
+This leads to the rule of thumb: do all your math first, then round at the end.
 It preserves precision where it counts.

 Mistake #4: Mixing up “mm” and “cm”